5 – No guarantee of rights

 Trade unionists released05-05-2014

-In May 2014, members of the Greek metalworkers’ union were set free after a two-year struggle by the union for their release.
-Victims of severely deteriorating and precarious working conditions for over a year, the workers at the Hellenic Shipyard in Skaramanga went on strike on 4 October 2012.
+on 4 October 2012.
 The shipyard workers’ wages had not been paid for a whole year.
 Clashes with police forces occurred during a subsequent protest action at the Ministry of Defence that led to the arrest of workers.
 As a result of the attacks by the Police and the Ministry, charges against 12 trade unionists, including POEM’s President, were filed and their struggle has been carried into the courts.
 The court hearing took place on 1 October 2013, but the ruling was postponed to 5 May 2014.

 Emergency laws invoked17-05-2013

-For the third time in 2013, the Greek government threatened to invoke emergency law to force strikers back to work.
-The trade union representing teachers, OLME, called a strike on 17 May 2013 to protest against the new government plan which allows the transfer of 4,000 high school teachers to remote parts of Greece and the dismissal of about 10,000 part-time teachers once their temporary contracts expire.
+on 17 May 2013 to protest against the new government plan which allows the transfer of 4,000 high school teachers to remote parts of Greece and the dismissal of about 10,000 part-time teachers once their temporary contracts expire.

 Interference in strike action28-02-2013

 In February 2013, the government invoked emergency laws to force striking seamen back to work.
 Seamen were demanding more than six months’ worth of pay arrears and the signing of collective agreements with the ferry companies.
-Thousands of demonstrators converged on the country’s largest port to protest against the order, while the country’s two main unions declared a day-long regional strike in the greater Athens area in solidarity with the seamen.
+Thousands of demonstrators converged on the country’s largest port to protest against the order, while the country’s two main unions declared a day-long regional strike strike The most common form of industrial action, a strike is a concerted stoppage of work by employees for a limited period of time.
+Can assume a wide variety of forms.

 Reinforcement of employers and their managerial prerogative26-03-2012